Table of Contents

 If you’re experiencing symptoms of brain fog, you might be:

-- having a hard time concentrating
+• having a hard time concentrating

-- experiencing difficulty learning and retaining new information
+• experiencing difficulty learning and retaining new information

-- struggling with short-term memory
+• struggling with short-term memory

-- lacking motivation and energy
+• lacking motivation and energy

-- dealing with irritability and mood swings
+• dealing with irritability and mood swings

-Because "brain fog" is not an official medical diagnosis (and because its effects can be so generalized), it's not always easy to pinpoint an exact cause behind it.
+Because "brain fog" is not an official medical diagnosis (and because its effects can be so generalized), it's not always easy to pinpoint the exact cause behind it.
 Sometimes, general "brain fog" can be a symptom of more serious underlying health concerns, so it's important to talk to your doctor if you can't address your cognitive concerns with lifestyle changes.

 However, there are plenty of instances in which brain fog is caused by factors that may not warrant a medical diagnosis.
 Common things that contribute to brain fog include certain medications, hormones, poor sleep quality, chronic stress, nutrition deficiencies, and neuroinflammation.